Fescron/DFRobot-RLY8-python3/README.md

 ## Repository Files

+- `RLY8Class.py`: Control class for the relay
- `main.py`: A basic Python-file which uses the `RLY8Class.py` file to control the relay `rly-8.py`: Stand-alone example to control the relay `RLY8Class.py`: Control class for the relay
+- `main.py`: A basic Python-file which uses the `RLY8Class.py` file to control the relay
+- `rly-8.py`: Stand-alone example to control the relay

 <br>